obiwac/sinfbot/README.md

 # SinfBot

-This repository contains the source code of SinfBot, the Discord bot of the "Sciences informatique" server (which you can join by clicking [here](https://discord.gg/GGqdFYgCn8))
+This repository contains the source code of SinfBot, the Discord bot of the "Sciences informatiques" server (which you can join here: <https://discord.gg/GGqdFYgCn8>)

 ## Setup